sharu725/webjeda-sidebar/README.md

 # WebJeda Sidebar Theme
 Webjeda sidbar theme is based on Simple Sidebar theme by [Start Bootstrap](http://startbootstrap.com/).
 It is optimized to be used on Jekyll.
-Check it out here [http://webjeda.com/webjeda-sidebar/](http://webjeda.com/webjeda-sidebar/)

 ![webjeda sidebar theme](/images/webjeda-sidebar-theme-screenshot-1.jpg)